Filter Hygiene for Jira — Documentation

 - Visibility: filter by share scope (Any, Private, Project, Group, Global)

-- Click "Scan" to search filters matching your criteria, or "Full scan" to scan all filters.
+- Click "Scan" to search one Jira result page matching your criteria, or "Full scan" to progressively retrieve the complete saved-filter corpus Jira makes accessible under the acting permissions.

-- Review the risk dashboard, JQL status, duplicate groups, visibility, owner, and recommended action before adding filters to the cleanup queue or running a supported bulk action.
+- Review Cleanup need, Change impact, Action readiness, JQL status, duplicate groups, visibility, owner, and coverage before adding filters to the cleanup queue or running a supported action.

 Understanding Results